executebig/www/content/fellowship/apply.md

 1. Every time music plays, all people within range should be required to dance.
 1. Rollercoasters that do loop-de-loops are far better than rollercoasters that do not.
 1. Cinderella is the best Disney princess of all.
+1. Hufflepuff is the best Hogwarts house of all.

 Additionally, you may also choose to propose your own declaration, but try to be as creative as possible!